emc2reator/box/README.md

 duck[.]ai helps a lot

-To use it change credentials in db.php and WEBSITE to your side in index.html.
+To use it change credentials in db.php and WEBSITE to your site in index.html.